Phantomcrew-de/Production-helper-scripts/rename_atem_project/README.md

 These scripts help you rename a DaVinci Resolve .drp project file from ATEM Recordings and all associated folders and files that contain the original project name.

 ## ✅ Features:
--Detects the original .drp file name automatically
+- Detects the original .drp file name automatically

-- Prompts for a new project name````
+- Prompts for a new project name
 - Renames:
    - .drp file
    - Any folders and files that include the old name (recursively)
    - Optionally replaces the name inside the .drp file (Linux only)

 ## 📂 Example Before: